 - Spinal cord injury.

-We know that you might need time to recover from your construction accident injuries.
-If you’re unable to come to our law office to talk about your case, our team can arrange a time to visit you.
-Contact us today to learn more.
+Jason Stephens knows that you might need time to recover from your construction accident injuries.
+If you’re unable to come to the law office to talk about your case, Jason Stephens can arrange a time to visit you.
+Contact him today to learn more.

 Securing Compensation After Your Fort Worth Construction Accident

 There are two ways you may be able to secure a financial award after you get injured on a construction site in Fort Worth.
-Our team will review your case and determine which option(s) are available and best suited for your particular needs.
+Stephens Law will review your case and determine which option(s) are available and best suited for your particular needs.

 Workers’ Compensation Benefits